-While labor laws are designed to afford the same sorts of protections and benefits to all American workers, the implementation of these protections differs depending on whether someone is paid on an hourly or salary basis.
+While labor laws for salaried employees are designed to afford the same sorts of protections and benefits to all American workers, the implementation of these protections differs depending on whether someone is paid on an hourly or salary basis.
 Hourly workers are protected by federal minimum hourly wage standards with overtime pay equal to “time and a half.”
 The laws around salary workers are similar but take on their own unique flavor.

 Categories of Federal Labor Laws